irhete/lstm-predictive-monitoring/README.md

 # lstm-predictive-monitoring

-"Implementation of generative LSTMs for Buisness Process Mining"
+"Implementation of generative LSTMs for Business Process Mining"